 This well-established Brooklyn program offers group classes for babies and toddlers up to age 5 and a Spanish immersion preschool, as well as after-school programs, playgroups, camps, and even a drop-in playspace.

 Lango: Foreign Languages for Kids – Brooklyn

 This Boerum Hill center offers a Spanish immersion after-school program with walking pickup from neighborhood schools, weekend classes, and a toddler playgroup.
 Summer camp is also offered.

-For other ways to experience the Spanish language, read our post about Hispanic culture in NYC and check out our Classes Guide for more enrichment programs in NYC.
+For other ways to develop your kids' language skills, check out our Classes Guide for more enrichment programs in NYC.